MetaMask/metamask-mobile/app/component-library/components/Cards/Card/README.md

-# CellAccountDisplayItemContainer
+# Card

-CellAccountDisplayItemContainer is a wrapper component typically used for displaying CellAccount Content.
+Card is a wrapper component typically used for displaying Card Content.

 ## Props